arvindag/Misc-Docs/databasesTips.md

 Please note in CQL (Cassandra Query Language) lingo a Column Family is referred to as a table.

 * **Row Key** – A row key is also known as the partition key and has a number of columns associated with it i.e. a sorted map as shown above.
 The row key is responsible for determining data distribution across a cluster.

+When to use Cassandra Vs HBase: https://www.infoworld.com/article/2607927/application-development/get-to-know-cassandra--the-nosql-maverick.html

+#### SQL Vs NoSQL
+One good page explaining some of the limitations of NoSQL is https://www.infoworld.com/article/2617405/nosql/7-hard-truths-about-the-nosql-revolution.html?page=2.